sutoiku/puffin/README.md

 ## Introduction
 This is a proposal for an open source project [sponsored](FAQ.md#why-is-stoic-initiating-and-funding-this-open-source-project) by [STOIC](https://stoic.com/).
 Its purpose is to make it easier to run [DuckDB](https://duckdb.org/) on serverless functions ([AWS Lambda](https://aws.amazon.com/lambda/), [Azure Function](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview), [Google Cloud Function](https://cloud.google.com/functions)) for executing read | write queries against objects managed by an Object Store ([Amazon S3](https://aws.amazon.com/s3/), [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs), [Google Cloud Storage](https://cloud.google.com/storage)) and tables managed by a Lakehouse ([Apache Iceberg](https://iceberg.apache.org/), [Apache Hudi](https://hudi.apache.org/), [Delta Lake](https://delta.io/)).

+If you are using DuckDB client-side with [any client application](docs/Clientless.md), adding PuffinDB will let you:
+- Collaborate on the same [Iceberg tables](https://iceberg.apache.org/spec/) with other users
+- Write back to an Iceberg table with [ACID](https://en.wikipedia.org/wiki/ACID) transactional integrity
+- Handle datasets that are too large for your client
+- Accelerate queries that run too slow on your client
+- Integrate with external data sources (*Cf.* [Edge-Driven Data Integration](EDDI.md))
+- Accelerate the downloading of large tables to your client
+- Schedule fetching and caching of [remote datasets](docs/Clientless.md#scheduled-remote-data-fetching-and-local-caching)
+- Cache tables and run computations at the edge ([Amazon CloudFront](https://aws.amazon.com/cloudfront/) × [Lambda@Edge](https://aws.amazon.com/lambda/edge/))

+And all it will take is an [AWS](https://aws.amazon.com/) account and a few clicks on the [AWS Marketplace](https://aws.amazon.com/marketplace).

 ## Beliefs
 - Nothing beats [SQL](https://en.wikipedia.org/wiki/SQL) because nothing can beat [maths](https://en.wikipedia.org/wiki/Relational_algebra)
 - [Arrow](https://arrow.apache.org/) × [DuckDB](https://duckdb.org/) × [Iceberg](https://iceberg.apache.org/) are game changers